 The pre-doctoral internship is a full-time, 12-month program starting and ending in mid-August each year.
-Interns work a minimum of 40 hours per week to achieve a minimum of 1800 hours of supervised work experience, of which 30% are required to be direct service.
+Interns work a minimum of 35 hours per week to achieve a minimum of 1800 hours of supervised work experience, of which 30% are required to be direct service.
 We provide training and clinical experiences in providing telehealth and we provide the opportunity to work from home on Thursday.

-Enclosed in this information packet you will find information about our mission; training philosophy, goals; diversity and inclusiveness; core activities; opportunity to work with student athletes; supervision; feedback and evaluation; core activities; physical facilities; requirements to complete internship; requirements for candidacy; and information about how to apply.
+Enclosed in this information packet you will find information about UBC's vision/purpose, our purpose and commitments; collaborative stepped care model, training philosophy, goals; diversity and inclusiveness; core activities; opportunity to work with student athletes; supervision; feedback and evaluation; core activities; physical facilities; requirements to complete internship; requirements for candidacy; and information about how to apply.
 University of British Columbia's Counselling Services staff are committed to providing a personalized and quality training experience based on the unique contributions that each trainee brings to Counselling Services.